 As with many Volvos, interior storage space is in short supply.
 There are storage compartments in the cabin, some of which are lockable, useful when the car is parked with the roof down.
 Other compartments can be locked with a separate key, when leaving the car with a parking attendant, for example.

-The trunk is small with the top down.
-The trunk has 12.8 cubic feet of cargo space with the roof up, and about half that when it's retracted: enough room for two sets of golf clubs, says Volvo.
-Golf club bags have to slide under the roof, so there's an electric mechanism called Load-Aid, which lifts the roof sections and window glass eight inches.
-There's also a hatch between the rear seats that allows long things like skis to be carried in the trunk, extending into the passenger compartment.
+The trunk has 12.8 cubic feet of cargo space with the roof up, and about half that when it's retracted.
+In essence, it's tiny.
+A pass-through slot between the rear seats that allows long things like skis to be carried in the trunk, extending into the passenger compartment.

-The C70 uses front-wheel drive and Volvo's well-proven 2.5-liter turbocharged five-cylinder engine, rated at 227 horsepower at 5,000 rpm and 236 pound-feet of torque from 1500 to 4800 rpm.
+The C70 uses front-wheel drive and Volvo's well-proven 2.5-liter turbocharged five-cylinder engine, rated at 227 horsepower and 236 pound-feet of torque for the T5 model, and 250 hp and 273 lb-ft. on the Inscription model.
 The flat torque curve puts the power to the front wheels evenly and makes the car highly responsive.
-Volvo estimates 0 to 60 mph in 7.0 seconds with the six-speed manual gearbox and 7.4 seconds with the five-speed automatic.
-That's not the performance of a hot rod, but it is certainly more than respectable.
+Both come standard with a five speed automatic transmission.
+Volvo estimates a 0 to 60 mph of 7.4 seconds for the base T5, which is about the slowest in the segment.

-Fuel economy is an EPA-estimated 19/28 mpg City/Highway.
+Fuel economy is an EPA-estimated 18 mpg City and 28 mpg Highway.

 We found the 5-speed automatic shifts crisply.
-Called Geartronic, the automatic features a satisfying and obedient manual-shift mode for those times when you want a little extra control for shifting or holding a gear.
+It features a satisfying and obedient manual-shift mode for those times when you want a little extra control for shifting or holding a gear.